eloritzkovitz/atlaset/docs/search/country-search.md

 This query will return all the countries in Europe, including dependencies and territories.

 You can combine multiple qualifiers and modifiers in a single search, separated by a whitespace.
-For example, adding the `sovereign` qualifier will narrow down the results to all sovereign countries in Europe.
-For example:
+For example, adding the `sovereign` qualifier will narrow down the results to all sovereign countries in Europe:

 ```bash
 region:europe sovereign:true